-Test methods used for analysis of supplement products/ingredients are accredited to ISO 17025, a globally recognised standard relating to laboratories and test procedures - LGC has held accreditation since 2003.
+Test methods used for the analysis of supplement ingredients and raw materials are accredited to ISO 17025, a globally recognised standard relating to laboratories and test procedures - LGC has held accreditation since 2003.
 To achieve such accreditation, LGC conducts extensive validation analysis to assess matrix, compound and detection performance, before adding any substances to its core screening programmes.
 Within the UK (LGC Fordham), accreditation is granted by UKAS (the United Kingdom Accreditation Service - laboratory number 1187).
 Within the US (LGC Lexington), accreditation is granted by A2LA (the American Association for Laboratory Accreditation - certificate no. 3244.01).

-LGC has shaped its screening programme for Informed Ingredient by conducting surveillance analysis and research in order to assess supplement contamination and the emergence of new threats within the supplement industry.
+LGC has shaped its raw material testing procedures for Informed Ingredient by conducting surveillance analysis and research in order to assess supplement contamination and the emergence of new threats within the supplement industry.
 LGC works closely with a number of key stakeholders within the anti-doping community and supplement industry, to ensure that screening programmes remain at the forefront of risk management.

 LGC currently tests over 22,000 samples each year for in excess of 250 substances that are prohibited in sport and/or considered a risk in relation to supplement contamination.
-Screening procedures include, but are not limited to, compounds such as anabolic agents, stimulants, narcotics, beta-2 agonists, diuretics and new and evolving threats such as SARM's, vaptans and PPAR's etc.
+LGC's raw material testing procedures include but are not limited to, compounds such as anabolic agents, stimulants, narcotics, beta-2 agonists, diuretics and new and evolving threats.

-LGC is continuously reviewing and developing its testing methodology to ensure new and emerging threats within the supplements industry are addresses - this often includes the surveillance and investigation of suspicious compounds before their prohibited status is confirmed by the wider anti-doping community.
-An example of this would be the evolution of methylhexanamine and phenethylamine analogues over the last 8-10 years.
+LGC is continuously reviewing and developing its ingredient testing methodology to ensure new and emerging threats within the supplements industry are addressed - this often includes the surveillance and investigation of suspicious compounds before their prohibited status is confirmed by the wider anti-doping community.